osg-htc/docs/docs/data/install-xrootd.md

 ofs.osslib /usr/lib64/libXrdHdfs.so
 ```

-For more information, see [Storage.HadoopXrootd](https://twiki.opensciencegrid.org/bin/view/Storage/HadoopXrootd).
+For more information, see [the HDFS installation documents](install-hadoop-2-0-0).

 ### (Optional) Adding File Residency Manager (FRM) to an XRootd cluster